Staff and Interns

-Peggy is our office manager, currently transitioning from that challenging post to going back to becoming a volunteer.
+Peggy is Office Co-Manager.
 As a graphic design artist, she makes sure our written materials are clear and beautifully laid out.
 As a hard worker and well organized person, she keeps our office humming accomplishing the many tasks and initiatives we’ve undertaken.
 And as a truly compassionate woman devoted to making this world a better place, she is an inspiration to members, the board, and our many allies and friends who work with her.

 Peggy doesn’t confine her compassion to the human world – she’s also keeps her cats happy and healthy, and connects with animals and the natural world.
 Her artistry also includes jewelry making and visual art.
 Peggy is a wonderful mother, partner, and community activist, helping all to grow and thrive to create a better society and world for all.
 We would miss Peggy more than we say, except that due to her real devotion to the WNYPC, she’ll continue to be involved.
 We’re always grateful for Peggy!!

-Bonnie is transitioning into our NEW Office Manager.
+Bonnie is Office Co-Manager.
 Bonnie is an experienced office administrator.
 She’s worked for the county.
-She has alot of experience arranging projects and events.
+She has a lot of experience arranging projects and events.
 Systematizing, organizing, and managing is second nature to Bonnie.
 She’s also a devoted and caring community member and family member.
-Bonnie’s sense of justice, her extreme kindness, and her commitment to the struggle round out the many ways she’ll be a wonderful office manager.
+Bonnie’s sense of justice, her extreme kindness, and her commitment to the struggle round out the many ways she contributes to the work at hand.
+Bonnie has been

 Born and raised in Buffalo, Kate Meehan will be embarking this September on a Ph.D. in American Studies at UB, part of the Transnational Studies Department.
 She is currently finishing a diploma in Peace and Justice Studies at Selkirk College in British Columbia, for which her internship at the WNY Peace Center is a final requirement.
 In 2015, she graduated summa cum laude with a degree in Gender and Women’s Studies from York University (Toronto).
 Kate is a compassionate, insightful, and highly motivated worker for peace and justice.
 She very cognizant of the inter-relatedness of our many issues, and committed to the parallel process necessary to be the change that causes the changes we all need.
 We are grateful to have Kate on our team!!